 Lastly, I use 3/4 cup of the sauce to top it.

 Bake it at 400 till as brown as you want it but about 15 minutes has everything bubbling.

 These enchiladas are very soft.
 Usually, cheese helps hold the tortillas together so without it they tend to be hard to serve without them tearing up a little.
 I try to get a spatula under all 3 at one time and lift them to my plate.

 After I plated them there was some of the sauce left in the pan.
 I just poured it over the plate!
-(Sometimes I leave the extra sauce in the pan instead of pouring it over and only count 2t for the butter instead of 3t )
+(If I leave the sauce in the pan and don’t pour it over I only count 2 oil teaspoons instead of 3. )

 I topped mine with black olives, red onions, and jalapenos.

 Ultimate Portion Fix/21 Day Fix: Creamy Shrimp Enchiladas

 Creamy White Enchilada Sauce

 - 3 tablespoons extra light tasting olive oil